buildinspace/peru/README.md

 - `export`: A subdirectory that peru should treat as the root of the module tree.
 Everything else is dropped, including parent directories.

+Note that these fields always take effect in the order listed above, regardless of the order they're given in `peru.yaml`.
+For example, a `move` is always performed before a `pick`.
+Also note that these fields can't be given twice.
+For example, instead of using two separate `move` fields (one of which would be ignored), use a single `move` field containing a list of moves.
+In practice, things work this way because these fields are parsed as keys in a dictionary, which don't preserve ordering and can't repeat.

 Besides using those fields in your modules, you can also use them in "named rules", which let you transform one module in multiple ways.
 For example, say you want the `asyncio` subdir from the Tulip project, but you also want the